 Why Study Adventure Education?

 As an Adventure Education student at Fort Lewis College, you will learn how to lead and teach in a variety of settings that use outdoor and adventure environments to promote positive change in individuals, organizations, and society.
-You'll achieve this using human-powered outdoor pursuits including backpacking, ropes-challenge courses, rock climbing, mountaineering, and river paddling to expose individuals and groups to new growth opportunities.

 Why Study Adventure Education at Fort Lewis College?

 - Located in spectacular Southwest Colorado where opportunities for water, land, and snow activities abound

 - Rocky Mountians with high alpine and sub-alpine zones

 - Redrock deserts including areas around Moab, Canyonlands, and Cedar Mesa

 - Rivers including the San Juan River, Colorado River, and the Animas River that runs right through Durango